Home » Oldmasters Museum in Brussels: the Museum of Flemish Painting

 The Palace of Fine Arts housing the Oldmasters Museum

-The Oldmasters Museum is in the Palais des Beaux-Arts, designed by architect Alphonse Balat and funded by King Leopold II.
+The Oldmasters Museum is in the Palais des Beaux-Arts (Royal Museums of Fine Arts building), designed by architect Alphonse Balat and funded by King Leopold II.
 Completed in 1887 and designed to showcase artistic works, this building has unique features.
-First, statues are an integral part of its identity and meaning.
+Statues are an integral part of its identity and meaning.

 The museum features several sculptures atop the four main pillars, including four allegorical figures representing Music, Architecture, Sculpture, and Painting.
-You can see these figures in the lobby shared with the other museum part of the Royal Museums of Fine Arts of Belgium without entering the Oldmasters Museum.
+You can see these figures in the lobby shared with the other museums that are part of the Royal Museums of Fine Arts of Belgium without entering the Oldmasters Museum.

 Shared lobby of the Royal Museums of Fine Arts of Belgium